grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/03 k6chaijs/33 describe.md

 `describe` is a wrapper of [group](/javascript-api/k6/group) that adds the ability to:

-- [Catch exceptions](/javascript-api/jslib/k6chaijs/error-handling/) to allow continuing the execution on the following `describe` block.
+- [Catch exceptions](/javascript-api/jslib/k6chaijs/error-handling/) to allow continuing the execution outside of the `describe` function.
 - Returns a boolean to indicate the success of all its `k6chaijs` assertions.

 <CodeGroup labels={['describe-example.js']}>